ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 ## 5.2 Implementation Protocol

-We began by partitioning the full corpus (5,471 abstracts) into development (20%) and test (80%) segments using seed 42.
-From these segments, we drew fixed-size random samples: two development sets of 20 abstracts each for prompt engineering and parameter tuning, and a held-out test set of 125 abstracts that remained unseen during development.
+I began by partitioning the full corpus (5,471 abstracts) into development (20%) and test (80%) segments using seed 42.
+From these segments, I drew fixed-size random samples: two development sets of 20 abstracts each for prompt engineering and parameter tuning, and a held-out test set of 125 abstracts that remained unseen during development.

 Ground-truth coordinates were appended to the test file following the methodology described in Section 3.3.
 The traditional GIS baseline and all automated predictions were subsequently written to the same tabular structure, ensuring uniform error computation across methods.